gromacs/gromacs/docs/dev-manual/language-features.rst

   use ``auto`` with lengthy types, such as iterators or lambdas, where specifying the type explicitly would reduce readability.
 If in doubt, avoid using ``auto``.
+* When writing a class, put common infrastructure like constructors, destructors, move and copy operations first, then public member functions, then private member functions, and finally private data.
+Newly written classes should not have public data.
+* Prefer storing handles (ie. pointers, references) to common "constant" infrastructure objects like ``MpiComm`` and ``gmx_wallcycle``, even if they are small and fast to copy.
+We want modules to have consistent usage patterns, be easy to debug, and (where possible) to depend only on type names.

 .. |linkref1| replace:: `c++ guidelines <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines>`__